Master the King of All Exercises

 A few months ago, Rachel Cosgrove said that about 80% of those who enter the fitness industry leave it within a year.
 I haven’t seen the statistic myself, but Rachel knows her stuff and meticulously monitors the business side of the fitness industry and I defer to her completely.

-Does it say something about the “status quo” that our industry probably has more turnover than this position at your local zoo?
+Does it say something about the "status quo" that our industry probably has more turnover than a janitorial position at your local zoo?

 Why the crazy turnover within the first year?
 Well, for starters, I feel like entering the fitness business is an impulse decision for a lot of folks.
 They hate their current jobs so much that they have to go to the opposite end of the spectrum to one of the only things in their lives that makes them happy: exercising.